-• Bud Light is the best-selling beer in the United States and the leader in the light category.
+Bud Light is the best-selling beer in the United States and the leader in the light category according to IRI.
 It is the official sponsor of the NFL (National Football League) with the arrangement most recently extended to 2027.